Why is Anamorphic Projection Chosen over Zooming in High End Home Theaters?

 8. Instant format changes and no moving parts.
 These days most anamorphic projection systems operate with a fixed anamorphic lens so that no mechanical adjustments are ever needed after installation.
 On the other hand, letterbox zooming requires adjustment of zoom, lens shift and sometimes even focus every time the content aspect ratio changes from cinema to smaller formats (including those times you need to see the full menu), creating mechanical wear that may require periodic maintenance, especially if the image is no longer returning precisely to its programmed configuration with each change.

 9. Greater projector setup flexibility.
-Using a zoom lens with a cinema-format screen means one zoom setting is used to fill the height of the screen for 16:9 content and then another zoom setting is used to fill the width of the screen for cinema-format content.
+Using the zoom method with a cinema-format screen means one zoom setting is used to fill the height of the screen for 16:9 content and then another zoom setting is used to fill the width of the screen for cinema-format content.
 The projector must therefore be installed in a position where both these zoom settings are within the available zoom range of the projector at that position.
-With a fixed Paladin lens your projector only needs to fill the width of your screen for all content so there is a much greater range of possible installation locations.
+With a fixed Panamorph lens your projector only needs to fill the width of your screen for all content so there is a much greater range of possible installation locations.

 10. No pixels wasted on your walls.
 Many of today’s projectors can project the black bars above and below your cinema-format screen so black that only a ghost of those bars remains.
 But since anamorphic projection puts ALL your projector’s pixels on the screen the purist in us loves knowing there will never be ANY type of black bars on our walls, ghost or otherwise.